gforge/presentation-grid/SRUG-meetup.md

 ### What about:

-* Resizing?
+* Re-sizing?
 * Component isolation?

-Viewports 4 subelements - how?
+Viewports 4 sub-elements - how?
 ========================================================
 class: small-text